What Is This Interesting Vegetable?

 Broccoli Romanesco or Cauliflower Romanesco

-3 tablespoons extra virgin olive oil
+- 3 tablespoons olive oil extra virgin

-2½ pounds broccoli Romanesco (about two heads), cut into ¾ inch pieces
+- 2½ pounds broccoli Romanesco about two heads, cut into ¾ inch pieces

-4 garlic cloves, thinly sliced
+- 4 garlic cloves thinly sliced

-½ cup water
+- ½ cup water

-Coarse salt (Kosher or sea)
+- Coarse salt Kosher or sea

-½ cup whole milk
+- ½ cup whole milk

-½ cup heavy cream
+- ½ cup heavy cream

 - Add the broccoli Romanesco and sliced garlic cook until brightly colored and starting to turn golden brown.
-This should take about 8 - 10 minutes.
+This should take about 9 minutes.
 Remove and reserve a few pieces for garnishing but leave the rest.

-Add water and 1 teaspoon of salt to the skillet.
+- Add water and 1 teaspoon of salt to the skillet.
 Cover and cook until the broccoli Romanesco until tender, about 10 minutes.
 Drain any remaining liquid from the skillet.

-In your food processor or blender, puree half the broccoli Romanesco and transfer to a large bowl.
+- In your food processor or blender, puree half the broccoli Romanesco and transfer to a large bowl.
 Puree the remaining broccoli Romanesco.

 - Add the milk and cream mixture to the food processor with the second batch and pulse to combine.
 Add this mixture to the first batch in the bowl and mix gently together.

-Add the Parmigiano-Reggiano, season with salt and pepper and mix together.
+- Add the Parmigiano-Reggiano, season with salt and pepper and mix together.
 Taste and adjust seasonings.

-Garnish with the reserved broccoli Romanesco and a little more of the Parmigiano cheese.
+- Garnish with the reserved broccoli Romanesco and a little more of the Parmigiano cheese.

 - Serve as a side dish.